 (On the flip side, is there a more inappropriately named team for a man with a fear of flying than the Rockets?)

 Pick 17: Zeller finally goes, picked by the Mavericks at #17, where he will not stay.
 In its continued bid to ruin the surprise, Twitter (with the assist to Woj) announces that Zeller will be traded to the Cleveland Cavaliers, the first trade of the day.

 Of course, Zeller doesn’t know this, and talks in his interview about how much of a work ethic he will learn from Dirk Nowitzki.
 Zeller also talks about his brother Luke (whom Phoenix are now desperately trying to sign), and states how “he’s played in the D-League and knows the NBA lifestyle.”
 It’s like knowing what heaven’s like because you spent two years in hell.
 It’s not the same.

-(Brothers normally play similarly in style, but the Zellers couldn't be much more different.
-Tyler is a 7 footer who does a bit of everything except shooting from deep range; Luke is a 7 footer who only shoots from deep range.
-You know what you'd have if you blended them together?
+(Brothers normally play similarly in style, but the Zellers couldn’t be much more different.
+Tyler is a seven-footer who does a bit of everything inside the arc except shooting from deep range; Luke is a seven-footer who only shoots from deep range.
+You know what you’d have if you blended them together?
 Raef LaFrentz.
 I miss Raef LaFrentz.)